Yandex Cloud

 In Application Load Balancer, these routing rules map to HTTP router virtual hosts.

-If no routing rules are specified, you must configure a default backend to handle all unmatched traffic.
+If no routing rules are specified, you must configure a default backend to process all the traffic.

 IngressTLSIngressTLS